Top 30 Most Valuable Pokémon Cards Ever (2026 Guide)

 • Rarity: Limited print runs, promos and trophy cards

-• Condition: PSA/BGS grading, centering and edges
+• Condition: PSA/BGS grading, centering, edges and surface quality

 How to Protect Valuable Pokémon Cards